Missing Collections 2025

 © Plant Heritage

-Collections can be in recognition of a noted breeder or plantsperson, or around the plants bred at a specific place.
+Collections don't just have to be one plant group.
+They can also be in recognition of a noted breeder or plantsperson, or plants bred at a specific place.

 Plants associated with Valerie Finnis